Highly Pathogenic Avian Influenza (HPAI) Detections in Cattle - Mandatory influenza testing for interstate movement of lactating dairy cattle:

 - Negative individual TB test within 60 days before the date of import regardless of age, AND

-- The animals must originate from a herd that has had a negative whole-herd TB test for all animals one year and older within the last 12 months.
+- The animals must originate from a herd that has had a negative whole-herd

-- No other tests, vaccinations, or statements required.
+- No other tests or vaccinations required.

 - Import permit required.